Carljo32/Web_app_security/README.md

    6. Create a self-signed certificate
    7. Import and bind a self-signed certificate to a web app
    8. Create and bind an app service managed certificate
-   9. Create a front door
-   10. Analyze and configure WAF rules
+   9. Configure and analyze a WAF and its rules
-   11. Analyze and remediate security center recommendations
+   10. Analyze and remediate security center recommendations

 ### Detailed Steps
 1) Azure Web App Creation: